nus-cs2103/website-base/admin/participation.md

 <panel type="info" header="**+ Bonus Marks**" expanded no-close no-switch >

 In addition, you can receive bonus marks in the following ways.
 Bonus marks can be used to top up your participation marks ==but only if your marks from the above falls below {{ marks_participation }}==.
-* [For lecture participation] Received at least half of the points for lecture activities in at least 10 lectures: 1 mark
+* [For lecture participation] Participated in lecture activities (e.g., in lecture polls/quizzes) in at least 10 lectures: 1 mark
-  * In-lecture quizzes (using pollev.com): scoring is similar to the post-lecture quizzes
-  * Other in-lecture activities: scoring is case-by-case basis
 * [For perfect peer ratings] Received good ratings for all 10 peer evaluations criteria: 1 mark
 * [For helping classmates] Was very helpful to classmates %%e.g., multiple helpful posts in forum%%: 1 mark